alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-165/day-165-1-egw.md

 ---
-title: EGW Reading
+title: The Blessings and the Curses PP 499-504
-subtitle: The Blessings and the Curses PP 499-504
+subtitle: EGW Reading
 ---

-Chapter 46—The Blessings and the Curses
+### Chapter 46—The Blessings and the Curses

 This chapter is based on Joshua 8.